Royal Tokaji, 5 Puttonyos Aszu, Tokaj, Hungary, 2009

 WSET style tasting note

-Appearance – clear and bright, deep intensity gold, showing distinct tears.
+Appearance – clear and bright, deep intensity gold, showing tears

-Palate – a sweet wine, with medium (+) acidity, no tannins, medium (-) alcohol, with a full body and a smooth viscous texture; a pronounced intensity, with flavours of sharp orange marmalade, apricot compote and candied fruit.
-The length is very long with a clean crisp finish.
+Palate – a sweet wine, medium (+) acidity, medium (-) alcohol, a full body (botrytis + RS), of medium (+) intensity, a smooth velvety texture, with flavours of over-ripe stewed yellow peach and apricot, rich orange marmalade, ripe mango, and warm floral honey.
+A long length and a clean over-ripe peach and over-ripe pineapple finish.